Welcome to Fear No Film & Fear No Film KIDS 2019. Fear No Film, in essence, means fear no filmMAKER nor filmmaker vision.

 The Fear No Film Festival aims to celebrate a similar range of artistic excellence.
 Over 60 international short films will be screened with non-cash awards awarded by a Grand Jury, the Utah Arts Festival, and by an audience vote.

-Non-cash, Grand Jury awards include the "2018 Utah Short Film of the Year," "Fear No Film Best of Show," "Fear No Filmmaker Award," and Honorable Mentions.
+Non-cash, Grand Jury awards include the "2019 Utah Short Film of the Year," "Fear No Film Grand Jury Prize," "Fear No Filmmaker Award," and 3 Honorable Mentions.

 YOU GET THE IDEA.
 This is an extremely filmmaker friendly festival with an award system that awards individual accomplishments and key themes in your film via audience and a Grand Jury vote.